-HLO HELIGUARD FIREGUARD Maintains eye contact with the pilot and a Stands at the stairway so that Fireguard stands at the full overview of the helideck. they have an overview of the relevant fire post/remote No passengers should be on board helideck. control unit wearing fire during start-up unless the pilot protection suits. so wishes.
+HLO HELIGUARD FIREGUARD 1 Stands at the stairway so that O . full overview of the helideck. they have an overview of the relevant fire post/remote No passengers should be on board helideck. control unit wearing fire during start-up unless the pilot protection suits. so wishes.